Kzizah/Beauty_parlour-repository/README.md

 Then the service details (image, price, description, and available session slots) should be displayed

 ## Buy a Ticket for a Service
-As a user, I want to be able to book a session for a specific service, so I can reserve a spot for that service.
+As a *user*, I want to be able to book a session for a specific service, so I can reserve a spot for that service.

 ### Scenario
 Given I am on the service details page for a specific service